MAYU75/MKPITS_Mayuri_Dhole_Java_Nov_2020/Core_Java_Practice/src/com/mkpits/java/README.md

 #### Program 573 Basic Core Java Program(MapInterfaceExToDemonstrateComparingByValueMethodInDescendingOrder.java)
 Write a program in java to demonstrate comparingByValue() method in descending order in map interface.

+#### Program 574 Basic Core Java Program(HashMapExToStoreKeyAndValuePair.java)
+Write a program in java to store key and value pair using HashMap.

+#### Program 575 Basic Core Java Program(HashMapExToDemonstrateStoringDuplicateKey.java)
+Write a program in java to demonstrate storing duplicate key in HashMap.

+#### Program 576 Basic Core Java Program(HashMapExToInsertElementsInDifferentWays.java)
+Write a program in java to insert elements in different ways in HashMap.

+#### Program 577 Basic Core Java Program(HashMapExToRemoveElementsInDifferentWays.java)
+Write a program in java to remove elements in different ways in HashMap.

+#### Program 578 Basic Core Java Program(HashMapExToReplaceElementsInDifferentWays.java)
+Write a program in java to replace elements in different ways in HashMap.

+#### Program 579 Basic Core Java Program(HashMapExToAddAndTraverseBooksToMap.java)
+Write a program in java to add and traverse Books to Map in HashMap.